-Employers also may provide group term life insurance in an amount up to $50,000.
-If they provide life insurance in an amount greater than $50,000, the employee will need to pay tax on the amount beyond $50,000, but the rate is relatively modest.
+Employers also may provide group term life insurance up to a certain amount.
+If they provide life insurance in an amount beyond the threshold, the employee will need to pay tax on the additional amount, but the rate is relatively modest.

 Some employees have the option to get long-term care insurance through their employers.
 This pays for skilled care in nursing facilities and similar settings.
 Employees will not need to pay tax on the premiums if they are covered by the employer, but they may need to pay tax on any benefits that they receive beyond certain limits.

 An employer can cover the costs of employee parking up to a certain amount.
 They also can cover the same amount for employees who carpool to work or use mass transportation on their commute.
 Employees who commute by bicycle may receive a small amount per month for their commuting costs.
 Under the Tax Cuts and Jobs Act, the employer cannot deduct the cost of most transportation-related benefits, but this does not mean that employees are taxed on them.
 (There is an exception for transportation benefits that are necessary for an employee’s safety, which may be deducted by the employer.)

 Business travel is usually covered by an employer, whether this involves a short local trip or an overnight stay.
 Employers can allow employees to use company vehicles for business purposes (but not personal purposes) tax-free.